 In an effort to avoid complications and experience the best results, patients are provided with a set of instructions on how to prepare for eyebrow microblading.
-For a week before the procedure, they should discontinue taking blood thinners, over-the-counter pain medications, and certain oil supplements.
+For a week before the brow procedure, they should discontinue taking blood thinners, over-the-counter pain medications, and certain oil supplements.
 Patients should consult with their doctors before stopping any regularly prescribed medications or supplements.
 Other medications including antibiotics or those containing iron or magnesium can also create issues.
-Additionally, any prescription-grade or intensive skin care treatments, like the use of retinols should cease a week before the patient’s appointment.
+Additionally, any prescription-grade or intensive skin care treatments, like the use of retinol should cease a week before the patient’s appointment.

 In the 24 hours before visiting Schrader Facial Plastic Surgery, patients should refrain from working out or consuming alcohol.
 A few hours prior to microblading, the patient should not consume any caffeine due to its stimulant effects, which can increase sensations.
 Patients are encouraged to eat a half hour before undergoing the procedure to ensure stable blood sugar levels and patient comfort.
-If the patient generally takes antibiotics before a dental treatment, the same precautions should be taken before eyebrow microblading to prevent infection.
+If the patient generally takes antibiotics before dental treatment, the same precautions should be taken before eyebrow microblading to prevent infection.